davidtkramer/mock_api/README.md

   # ...
 end
 ```
-> Calling `reset` is not necessary if your api does not have an in-memory store
+> Calling `reset` after each test is not necessary if your api does not have any in-memory stores

 ## Store